adianandgit/black_scholes_PINN/README.md

 This project uses a Physics-Informed Neural Network (PINN) to approximate the solution by minimizing both data error and residuals of the PDE.

 ---

-## Author

-Piero Paialunga
-PhD in Aerospace Engineering
-Focused on AI for Physics, Finance, and Engineering Problems